jeswr/vc-cli.js/README.md

 ### Derive Credential

-Create a derived BBS proof from a signed credential, revealing only specific fields while maintaining the cryptographic integrity of the original credential.
+Create a derived proof from a signed credential, revealing only specific fields while maintaining the cryptographic integrity of the original credential.
+Supports BBS+ and ECDSA signature types.

 ```bash
 vc-cli derive-proof -d <document-path> -r <pointers> -o <output-path>